mpl/gofinder/README.txt

 Same behaviour for the locations, except the search will apply to all the relevant files of the project (defined by the "Exts" field) in the chorded location.

 Limitations:
--The search for a go func expects a function name, and only that.
-It doesn't work (yet) with chained calls, or even methods (with a receiver).
+-The search for a go func expects a function/method name, and only that.
+It doesn't work (yet) with chained calls, and it will yield all occurrences of both functions and methods (with a receiver) with this name.
 This is definitely the next step on the TODO list.

 -Obviously fortran is the only language pretty well supported.
 After better func searches for Go, better support for c++ or adding other languages (depending on my needs) are on the agenda.